-It can be converted into a mobile application also.
+It can be converted into a mobile application as well.
 Yes, the whole app can be migrated to Android or iOS in a native container environment.
-Native Container Environment: So it will run on a smartphone as if it was a normal application build for that platform.
-So now you can have a "web-version" plus a mobile-app to market to your clients.
+Native Container Environment: So it will run on a smartphone as if it was a normal application built for that platform.
+So now you can have a “web-version” plus a mobile-app to market to your clients.

 PS.
 If you are interested in custom mobile applications that are natively build for Android or iOS, I do that to.

 Little background of how a webpage is rendered, every, single, time VS Single Page App.

 You might relate how many websites forms you might have had to fill out in your life only to be takenfrom page to page and wait for each page to load.
 Sometimes it does not even load, because of a network error and then your customers aboard the process or move on to another service.

 You see with most websites, especially CMS sites, every-time you load a website, the browser needs to contact the server for a webpage.
 The server gets the request to dynamically generate the page(building the layout and fetching the content from a database) and then send it back to the browser.
 The browser then renders the page.
 Believe me, there are 100+ other things that also happen in the background, but to get to the point is that this happened every single time you request a webpage.
 With a Single Page App, this does not happen as all the functionality is already loaded into your browser (your computer’s memory).
 So none of your current hosting’s resources is been used.